Hazardous Sidewalk Repair Program

-If the property owner arranges for all work, the property owner is eligible for the hazardous sidewalk repair program where the City of Grants Pass will cover up to 50% of the sidewalk repair cost.
-There will be no city participation without the city’s Street Maintenance Division having approved the estimate or proposal prior to starting the repair work.
+If the property owner arranges for the work then the property owner is eligible for the Hazardous Sidewalk Repair Program where the City of Grants Pass will cover up to 50% of the sidewalk repair cost.
+There will be no City participation without the City’s Street Maintenance Division first approving the estimate or proposal prior to starting the repair work.

-If requested, the property owner’s repair costs can be paid through the city’s Financial Assistance Program, whereby the property owner is required to enter into an agreement for short-term financing with the city.
-The city then arranges for and pays for the sidewalk removal and replacement.
+If requested, the property owner’s repair costs can be paid through the City’s Financial Assistance Program, whereby the property owner is required to enter into an agreement for short-term financing with the City.
+The City will arrange and pay for the sidewalk removal and replacement.